 - Short and practical.
 A checklist with too many steps can be confusing.
 5 to 9 items are ideal

-- Free of clutter and colourful words.
+- Free of clutter and colorful words.
 Checklists should use familiar language

 - Provides reminders for the most important steps.
 A checklist is not a how-to guide but just a reminder